joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 You need to make your own serial number, so that your iCloud etc. will work without using someone else his serial number.

 # Updating Hackintosh
-- In general; watch others do first to see if they succeed:
+- In general; watch others do first to see if they succeed
 - Make sure first to install the latest Kext files
 - Install latest OpenCore; but first make sure that this works according other users.
 Latest OpenCore build: https://github.com/acidanthera/OpenCorePkg/releases